 Message me if you have any questions - I used to be a Manila native and can attest that backpacking around the Philippines is an adventure you will never forget.
-In a good way :) over 8 years ago
+In a good way :) almost 9 years ago

 Thank you for your responses, they have been very helpful.

 I am still researching the Philippines as I have been to most other parts of South East Asia (Including Thailand and Bali) and am looking for somewhere new!
 I'd like to think our standards are not too high... def prefer remote places to built up touristy places!

 I am currently researching both places that were recomended by you both (Bohol and Palawan) and trying to work out the cheapest way to get from either HK or Southern China to Cebu.
 I have looked at both airlines you suggested but still seeking cheaper!